Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Experimentation

 \subsection{Results analysis}

 The results of the experiments are reported extensively in Table~\ref{tab:results}.
 As can be seen, SiFive is an order of magnitude slower than the other systems, being almost always between 25-35 times slower than Intel and Ampere.
-This is to be expected due to the young stage of development of the platform, the absence of optimized libraries for deep learning-specific computations, and the lack of vectorial accelerators.
+This is to be expected due to the young stage of development of the platform, the absence of optimisaed libraries for deep learning-specific computations, and the lack of vectorial accelerators.
+We believe the lacking of vectorial units to be particularly detrimental to the SiFive processor.
+The code running on the other two platforms is compiled with libraries explicitly optimised for exploiting vectorial units (the oneMKL library for Intel and the Arm Performance Library for Ampere).
 On the other hand, the gap in performance between Intel and Ampere is negligible: Ampere is almost as fast as Intel in the computation while consuming an order of magnitude less power.
 The difference in power consumption is discussed more in detail in Section~\ref{sec:power}.
-However, it can be easily assessed that the Ampere system, at least in this restricted context, is energetically far more optimized than the Intel one; SiFive, on the other hand, presents an energy consumption of 2-5 times Ampere's, while Intel is up to of an order of magnitude.

 From a scaling perspective, all experiments behaved as expected: the recorded execution times are congruous with the weak scalability law since they remain constant or slightly increase with the number of processes; this confirms the goodness of the software and the capabilities and flexibility of the \ff{} runtime.